Android-PowerUser/Free_Play_Console/README.md

 They could theoretically impose fines of 10% of annual turnover each year and 20% for repeat offenses.
 Apparently they could even break up Alphabet.
 Whoever believes it

-A class action lawsuit might also be possible, and the Testers Community could be a target for this.
+A class action lawsuit might also be possible, and the Testers Community could be a target group for this.